Photos of churches in and near Malvern

 Holly Mount United Reformed Church, Worcester Road

-Holly Mount Congregational Church (see below) was built in 1876 high on a ledge above Brays Outfitters on land purchased from the Holly Mount Estate; the main entrance is in Queen's Road which runs behind Brays, from where a better view can be had of the building.
+Holly Mount Congregational Church (see below) was built in 1876 high on a ledge above Brays Outfitters on land purchased from the Holly Mount Estate; the main entrance is in Queen's Drive, which runs behind Brays, from where a better view can be had of the building.

 The church stands two hundred yards south of the location of Holly Mount mansion where Princess Victoria stayed with her mother the Duchess of Kent in 1830.